We're sharing the ideas Inside Weddings couples have implemented to honor deceased loved ones throughout the wedding day and beyond.

 Whether you've experienced a death in the family shortly before your wedding or you wish to honor your great-great-grandparents who passed many years ago, there are plenty of ways to pay your respects to late loved ones throughout your wedding day.
 For parents who have passed away, brides and grooms often leave a chair at the ceremony empty in their loving memory, or they may incorporate a family heirloom into their wedding ensemble.
-Speeches during the ceremony or reception pay tribute to loved ones beautifully – but be sure to have tissues or an embroidered handkerchief ready.
+Wedding speeches during the ceremony or reception pay tribute to loved ones beautifully – but be sure to have tissues or an embroidered handkerchief ready.
 Play your loved one's favorite song at the reception, or choose a color palette that you know they'd love.

 Each relationship is different, and therefore, there are hundreds of ways to pay respect to deceased loved ones at your wedding.
 The important thing to remember is: it should be special and unique to you.
 Honoring deceased grandparents at wedding events is a sweet and touching element to include whether you were close to them or not – after all, without them, you wouldn't have your parents or the love of your life.
 Incorporating a memorial candle at wedding ceremonies is a popular choice; however, we're sharing the ideas Inside Weddings couples have implemented to honor deceased loved ones throughout the wedding day.